Women in CBT

 Irene Oestrich

 Irene is a Danish Clinical Psychologist.
-In 1990 she became the first female president of the European Association of Behavioural Therapy.
-Under her leadership the European Association embraced Cognitive Therapy and became the European Association for Behavioural and Cognitive Therapies.
+In 1990, she became the first female president of the European Association of Behavioural Therapy.
+Under her leadership the European Association started working with Cognitive Therapy and became the European Association for Behavioural and Cognitive Therapies.

 Irina Lazarova, MD

-Irina is a Bulgarian Psychiatrist and founder and President of the Bulgarian Association for Cognitive-Behavioral Psychotherapy.
-Certified cognitive-behavioral psychotherapist and supervisor.
-EABCT2018 Congress organising committee chair.
+Irina is a Bulgarian Psychiatrist and the founder and President of the Bulgarian Association for Cognitive-Behavioral Psychotherapy.
+She is also a Certified cognitive-behavioral psychotherapist and a supervisor.
+She held EABCT Congress organising committee chair in 2018.

 Isabel Fernandez

-Dr Isabel Fernandez, clinical psychologist, has been a formidable force in the world of EMDR therapy for the last 20 years.
+Dr Isabel Fernandez, a clinical psychologist, has been hugely influential in the world of EMDR therapy for the last 20 years.
 She trained with Francine Shapiro in Boston and brought EMDR therapy back to Italy, her home country.
 She is the first female president of EMDR Europe Association.

 Iris Fodor, PhD

-Iris Fodor, Ph.D.
-Professor Emeritus in the Department of Applied Psychology at New York University, former director of the Ph.D. and Psy.D. doctoral programs in School Psychology.
+Iris Fodor, (Ph.D) is Professor Emeritus in the Department of Applied Psychology at New York University, and also a former director of the Ph.D. and Psy.D. doctoral programs in School Psychology.
 Iris is a pioneer in feminist CBT, and advocate for the integration of cognitive and Gestalt psychotherapeutic approaches.
-This interview gives you a great insight into the fight women had in the 1960s, 70s and 80s and the power of collective action.
+In this interview with Iris, she talks about the fight women had in the 1960s, 70s and 80s and the power of collective action.

 Janet Wolfe, PhD

-Dr. Wolfe has conducted hundreds of workshops and has helped spawn numerous programs in schools, clinics, and agencies based on REBT/CBT principles.
-She has written extensively in professional books and journals.
-Janet was a real pioneer in feminist REBT.
-This interview gives you a great insight into the fight women had in the 1960s, 70s and 80s
+Dr. Wolfe has conducted hundreds of workshops and has helped to establish numerous programs in schools, clinics, and agencies based on REBT/CBT principles.
+She has contributed widely with books and journals on pscyhotherapy.
+Janet is also a pioneer in feminist REBT.
+She talks about the struggles women have undergone throughout history with regard to psychological trauma.

 Judith Beck, PhD